SuperOfficeDocs/superoffice-docs/docs/service/install/index.md

 6. To start the service at boot, right-click **ejSchedule**, select **Properties** and make sure **Startup type** is set to **Automatic**.
 7. Click **Start** to start the service

-You are now ready to log in and use Service by opening your client browser and go to *[Hostname]/scripts/ticket.fcgi*
+You are now ready to log in and use Service by opening your client browser and going to *[Hostname]/scripts/ticket.fcgi*

 ***